Tulips Flowers

 The short oracle of Nahum, only 47 verses in our English translations, thunders with God’s righteous judgment against Nineveh, one of the great cities of the ancient Assyrian empire.
 We usually associate Nineveh with the ministry of Jonah.
 Jonah knew that God was “a gracious and merciful God, slow to anger and abounding in steadfast love, and relinquished from disaster” (Jonah 4:2).
 Thus, he preached to the enemies of Israel with reluctance, knowing that his prophetic word of judgment could be right to the preservation of Nineveh.

-See also What Makes A Diamond Cloudy
+See also What Does Seeing A Fox Symbolize

 The Two Olive Trees & Two Witnesses